 Credit card companies demand high-interest monthly payments – some even have interest rates close to 36% APR.

-Racking up excessive credit card debt is a sure-fire way to begin spiraling into a debt trap.
+Racking up excessive credit card debt is a surefire way to begin spiraling into a debt trap.

 Ideally, you should aim to reduce the number of credit cards you have.
 Pay each one off systematically until you have just one.